Vyral/base-template/_posts/2020-01-31-what-happens-throughout-the-home-buying-process.md

 youtube_code: rRHIP73qqAk
 ---

-{% include youtube.html %} Ever wonder what the home buying process is like?
-Here’s a general outline of what you’ll experience.
+{% include youtube.html %}<center>Ever wonder what the home buying process is like?
+Here’s a general outline of what you’ll experience.</center>

 When you purchase a home, there’s a general timeline you’ll typically be following.&nbsp;